 This forest painting is very easy and you’ll learn several watercolor techniques along the way!
+Download a convenient pdf of the project in my Etsy shop here.
+Great for personal use or for teaching a watercolor workshop!
 For best results when painting with watercolor use watercolor paper.
 I used Arches 140 lb. cold pressed for this project.
+See a complete list of the supplies you’ll need at the end of the post.

 Step 1 – Use painter’s tape to mask the trees.
 I cut the tape for the smaller branches.
 Notice some of my tape strips don’t go all the way to the bottom of the paper.